szymonczopek/hashWallet/README.md

 ### 5. Open the project in a browser:</br>

 Open a web browser and type `localhost/hashWallet-main` in the address bar.
 The project should now be running, and the website should be visible in the browser.

+### 6. Unit Tests:

+This command will execute PHPUnit and run the tests located in the tests directory.

+    ./vendor/bin/phpunit --testdox tests